pulumi/docs/content/blog/continuous-delivery-with-gitlab-and-pulumi-on-amazon-eks/index.md

 title: "Continuous Delivery with GitLab and Pulumi on Amazon EKS"
 authors: ["nishi-davidson"]
 tags: ["AWS","Kubernetes","CI/CD"]
-meta_desc: "In this blog, we'll walk through an example that shows how to use Pulumi to enable GitLab-based continuous delivery with your Kubernetes workloads on Amazon EKS. "
+meta_desc: "In this blog, we'll walk through how to use Pulumi to enable GitLab-based continuous delivery with your Kubernetes workloads on Amazon EKS."
 date: "2019-05-22"

 meta_image: "post-image.png"